Let’s get into a popular question that has come up a lot lately: does CBD smell like weed?

 Well, since both hemp and marijuana are both essentially the same plant, that means it’s likely their products are going to smell the same.
 In addition to smelling the same, they will probably even look the same.

-It is extremely common for topical CBD products like creams, lotions, and balms to have an earthy smell to it like weed.
+It is extremely common for topical products like creams, lotions, and balms to have an earthy smell to it which may smell like weed.
+What you are smelling is the residual odor from the cannabis plants.

 Extracting CBD From Hemp